-I recently spent a year backpacking Australia on a working holiday.
+I recently spent a year budget backpacking Australia on a working holiday.
 I travelled down the East Coast, stopped for a bit to work on a farm, spent a few months working a bar in Melbourne, road tripped the Great Ocean Road and across the south coast, then did the rest of my farm work in a little rural southwest town.

 There’s a lot of stuff that I learnt along the way: particularly that Australia is really bloody expensive.
 I am generally very good at budgeting, living cheaply and sacrificing luxuries for the sake of being able to travel for longer.
-But backpacking Australia costs a lot: even I have struggled to maintain a reasonable spending structure here.
+But backpacking in Australia costs a lot: even I have struggled to maintain a reasonable spending structure here.

 #1 Australia Backpackers Facebook group: great general resource